Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

-In the adiabatic limit, the error is dominated by the contribution to the noise at the qubit gap, $\epsilon\propto S_{zz}(\omega = -B)$.
-For example, this proportionality describes both the $\sigma$-dependent error shown in Fig.~\ref{fig: constant gap model}b) and the $\gamma$-dependent error in Fig.~\ref{fig: constant gap model}c).
+In the adiabatic limit, the error is dominated by the contribution to the noise at the qubit splitting, $\epsilon\propto S_{zz}(\omega = -B)$.
+For example, this proportionality describes both the $\sigma$-dependent error shown in Fig.~\ref{fig: constant gap model}(b) and the $\gamma$-dependent error in Fig.~\ref{fig: constant gap model}(c).
 Thus, if the noise spectrum could be properly manipulated, it would be possible to reduce the error.
-Alternatively, it is often possible to modify the population-transfer protocol to adjust the filter-function $F(\omega,\tf)$ according to the noise spectrum, as in the example that follows.
+Alternatively, it is often possible to modify the population-transfer protocol to adjust the filter function $F(\omega,\tf)$ according to the noise spectrum, as in the example that follows.

-An important case to consider is a two-level fluctuator with a spectrum $S_{\omega_0}(\omega)$ [Eq.~\eqref{eq: OU Szz noise spectrum}] centered around a central frequency that may be close to the energy gap of the system, $\omega_0 \approx -B$, see Fig.~\ref{fig: filter function illustration}.
-The filter function $F(\omega,\tf)$ of the constant-gap model, Eq.~(\ref{eq: CG filter function}), is peaked around the frequencies $\omega=-\Delta_\pm$ with
+An important case to consider is an environmental quantum TLS producing noise with a spectrum $S_{\omega_0}(\omega)$ [Eq.~\eqref{eq: OU Szz noise spectrum}] centered around a central frequency $\omega_0$.
+Although there are generally many TLSs in the environment, if one TLS has a frequency $\omega_0$ close to the qubit splitting, $\omega_0\simeq B$, see Fig.~\ref{fig: filter function illustration}, then this particular TLS may provide the dominant contribution to the error for an adiabatic protocol ($\tf\to\infty$), where the filter function is flat as a function of $\omega$.
+Outside of the adiabatic regime, the filter function $F(\omega,\tf)$ of the constant-gap model, Eq.~(\ref{eq: CG filter function}), is instead peaked around the frequencies $\omega=-\Delta_\pm$ with